TonicAI/textual/docs/source/redact/redacting_text.rst

 Working with large data sets
 -----------------------------

-For most use cases the :meth:`redact<tonic_textual.redact_api.TextualNer.redact>` and :meth:`redact<tonic_textual.redact_api.TextualNer.redact_bulk>` functions are sufficient.
+For most use cases the :meth:`redact<tonic_textual.redact_api.TextualNer.redact>` and :meth:`redact_bulk<tonic_textual.redact_api.TextualNer.redact_bulk>` functions are sufficient.
 However, sometimes you need to process a lot of data quickly.
 Typically this means making multiple redact requests concurrently instead of sequentially.

 We can accomplish this using Python's asyncio library which you can install below.